S-kauf/BicycleLight/README.md

 By: Stefan Kaufmann

-Detailed Dokumentation in the appendix
+Detailed Documentation in the appendix

 ### Video of basic functionality